raphaelsaunier/jsromandie-angular-ember/slides/03-first-app/01-first-app-angularjs.md

 *Shameless note*

-You can find this examples on AngularJS' homepage.
+You can find those examples on AngularJS' homepage.

 ---

 ## No dependencies

-but AngularJS will recon jQuery if available
+but AngularJS will recognise jQuery if available

 * * *